abuss/syncpair/README.md

 # SyncPair - Advanced File Synchronization Tool

-SyncPair is a lightweight Rust-based file synchronization tool that enables **bidirectional sync** between client directories and a central server.
+SyncPair is a lightweight Rust-based file synchronization tool that enables **bidirectional sync** between client directories and a central server with **shared directory storage**.
+Multiple clients can collaborate on the same shared directories in real-time.
 The system uses SHA-256 hashes for change detection, timestamp-based conflict resolution, and real-time filesystem watching for automatic synchronization.

 ## Features